 Looked at another way, Doug Ford’s Ciano-Kouvalis connection are the building blocks for a possible leadership coup.

 Consider: Ciano’s no fan of the current PC leader, despite his public pronouncements to the contrary.
 The Fords have never been chummy with Hudak, either.

 They supported Christine Elliott for the party leadership in 2009.
-Not because of her politics - Elliott's a moderate conservative - but because Elliott's the wife of close family friend and Conservative finance minister Jim Flaherty.
+Not because of her politics – Elliott is a moderate conservative – but because Elliott is the wife of close family friend and Conservative finance minister Jim Flaherty.

 Never part of the PC establishment, the Fords have always felt more comfortable among the rural outsider set in the party which has grown in influence in recent years with the rise of the likes of former leadership contender Randy Hillier and a growing cabal of others of that ilk who think Hudak is not conservative enough.
 The Fords have been generous contributors to the cause of their campaigns for years.

 Ford was certainly making his presence felt at the PC party leader’s post-election review a few months back, glad handing up a storm for Ciano’s run for party president.
 Nudge, nudge.
 Wink, wink.